edterbak/NodeRed_Heishamon_control/HomeAssistant/README.md

 If you are running the HomeAssistant Node-Red add-on, you have the install details written here.
-They differ a little bit.
+They differ a little bit compared to a bare Linux install of Node-Red.
+1: A persistent folder is automatically present for HomeAssistant.
+2: The settings.js is located on a different location.

 ## Node-Red Addon